Stevecool023/S.cool-System_engineering_and_Devops/regular_expressions/README.md

 Return first match of an occurrence encountered.\
 Search occurrence of a pattern at the beggining of a string.\
 Backreference/re-use a captured group within a regex pattern.\
-Extract parts of a word using capturing groups.
+Extract parts of a word using capturing groups.\
+Use capture groups to extract parts of a word or group of digits.

 Stephen@Karanja.